ccraig/go-serve-this/README.md

 go-serve-this
 =============

-Creates an HTTP server that serve's the contents of the current working directory
+Creates an HTTP server that serves the contents of the current working directory